Isaiah Oggins: Requests to FSB

 Oggins's son has continued to ask for information about his father's death from Soviet successor agencies like the Russian Federal Security Service (generally known by its Russian acronym "FSB").

 Personal life

 On April 23, 1924, he married Nerma Berman (1898–1995), a Rand School student and Communist activist, born in the Skapiskis shtetl (also near Kovno).
 She became secretary of the New York division of the National Defense Committee of the Rand School for Red Scare victims Scott Nearing and other professors.

 The Oggins had one son, Robin, born 1931.

 Nerma Berman Oggins drifted from job to job and lived in the New York City area.
-She retired in 1965 and lived for a time in the Lower East Side at the Henry Street Settlement.
+She retired in 1965 and lived for a time on the Lower East Side at the Henry Street Settlement.
 She later moved to Vestal, New York to be near her son.
 She died in Vestal on January 27, 1995.